yada17/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing groups that the current user belongs to
+to change the file ownership